makenew/chef-cookbook/README.md

 **This is a basic Chef cookbook skeleton.**

+_The `master` branch can be used for making cookbooks under the Apache 2.0 License._
 _The `copyright` branch can be used for making proprietary cookbooks._

 This software can be used freely:
 [The Unlicense](http://unlicense.org/UNLICENSE).
-Any other license text appearing in this software is for demonstration purposes only and does not apply to this software.
+The Apache License text appearing in this software is for demonstration purposes only and does not apply to this software.

 Everything that should be filled in before using this skeleton